-API stands for application programming interface.
-This is a way of making a business service or enterprise asset available to those developing an app.
-Modern-day tech connects people and information in many ways.
-Applications can be accessed from various devices, mobile phones, gaming systems, cars, and much more.
+Modern-day tech connects people and information in many ways—access different applications from various devices, mobile phones, gaming systems, cars, etc. API stands for an application programming interface.
+It means making a business service or enterprise asset available to those developing an app.
 Google Maps APIs are great for navigation, Facebook APIs for gaming/sharing content, and Amazon APIs for product information, and these are just a few examples of APIs.

-The user can then make an informed decision about which hotel to book as accurately comparing offers can be a headache.
+The user can then decide which hotel to book as accurately comparing offers can be a headache.
 That's why online booking sites such as Trivago provide a solution with APIs.
 The user can check which offer is the best through a third-party website, saving him from doing the research independently.
 These APIs, in turn, provide a better experience for users like us because we don't need to do all the work.

 Types of APIs

-By opening up to new app developers, public APIs can support an organization's core business, which is always a good thing.
-Open developers can use their imaginations to develop some pretty cool apps that make use of public APIs.
+Public APIs can support an organization's core business by opening up to new app developers, which is always a good thing.
+Open developers can use their imaginations to develop some pretty cool apps that use public APIs.
 The company also benefits from more people using its products and services because of the created apps.

 What is an API contract?

 The API contract is an agreement between the provider of the service and the consumer.
-This can include things like the definition and terms of service, agreements about uptime and availability, licensing agreements for use of the service, pricing and support models, and more.
+This can include the definition and terms of service, agreements about uptime and availability, licensing agreements for the use of the service, pricing and support models, and more.

 What is an API key?